-Access and parking at Inverleith Park are excellent and the event takes place in a gated village which has grown markedly in size between its first to its second year there.
+Access and parking at Inverleith Park are excellent and the event takes place in a gated village which has grown markedly in size over the eight years it has been sited there.
 Previously the festival had taken place in Holyrood Park, close to the Scottish Parliament buildings and Holyrood Palace, in an area much less accessible and prone to flooding.
-In 2015, despite rain on the Friday, Saturday dawned much brighter, the sun shone and visitors were able to enjoy good conditions underfoot and grass dry enough to picnic on.
-The popularity of the Edinburgh Foodies Festival also ensured that 2015 was a sell out event.
+In 2022, visitors were treated to mild weather, plenty of sunshine and grass dry enough to picnic on.
+The views from Inverleith Park are pretty special too, taking in Edinburgh Castle and part of the city skyline.
+The popularity of the Edinburgh Foodies Festival also ensured that 2022 was another sell out event.

 Over the three days of the festival, a succession of chefs are in attendance preparing their favourite dishes live on stage and passing on hints and tips for you to try at home.